codex-academy/SortAndSearch/pages/nodes_and_pointers.md

 One also get `doubly Linked List` where list `Nodes` can point to both the next and the previous `Node` in the chain.
 This makes your Linked List data structure more flexible and easier to navigate.

+You can also get a **doubly Linked List** where list `Nodes` can point to both the next and the previous `Node` in the chain.
+This makes your Linked List data structure more flexible and easier to navigate.

+### Pro's and Con's

-**Pro's and Con's** What are the Pro's and Con's of a Linked List?
-How are a doubly Linked List beneficial?
+What are the Pro's and Con's of a Linked List?
+How is a doubly Linked List beneficial?

 ## Beyond Linked List